-Diabetics should practice moderation when planning to consume an alcohol such as whiskey, according to the American Diabetes Association.
-Although whiskey doesn't contain any carbohydrates and the ADA reports that alcohol leads to minimal change in your blood glucose, the organization still recommends that diabetic women should consume only one alcoholic beverage per day.
+People with diabetes should practice moderation when planning to consume an alcohol such as whiskey, according to the American Diabetes Association.
+Although whiskey doesn't contain any carbohydrates and the ADA reports that alcohol leads to minimal change in your blood glucose, the organization still recommends that people assigned female at birth who have diabetes should consume only one alcoholic beverage per day.
 Men can consume two.
 One serving of whiskey is 1.5 ounces, which is a standard serving size.
 The ADA recommends only drinking alcohol when you're effectively managing your blood glucose and drinking a calorie-free beverage such as water at the same time.
 Avoid mixed drinks, as they often contain high-sugar, high-calorie mixers.

 Video of the Day

 - U.S. Department of Agriculture National Nutrient Database for Standard Reference: Alcoholic Beverage, Distilled, All (Gin, Rum, Vodka, Whiskey) 80 Proof

 - University of California, San Francisco: Diabetes & Alcohol